TaylorS15/frameworked/README.md

 Frameworked is a web app that allows users to practice frontend coding challenges using frameworks such as React, Vue, Angular, and Svelte.

+Join the discord [here](https://discord.gg/4FDYA6wx56) to discuss the project and its future.

 ## Tech Stack

 ### Frontend: